 The Original Sound Of Music Tour starts at Mirabell Square before whisking fans off to Hellbrunn Palace and the Sound of Music gazebo.
 Different filming locations are pointed out along the way with a wealth of behind the scenes information.

 The nice thing about this tour is that it also takes you to the rolling hills and lake district seen in the opening scenes of the movie.
-There’s a longer stop in Mondsee to visit the church where the Von Trapp wedding scenes were filmed.
+The first stop is to admire the view over the Wolfgangsee (Lake Wolfgang).
+Then there’s a longer stop in Mondsee to visit the church where the Von Trapp wedding scenes were filmed.

 The guides are informative and fun, and if you play along the whole bus will be singing along to “Do Re Mi” and “Edelweiss” in no time.